Shattered (Canadian TV series)

 Shattered is a Canadian police procedural series created by Rick Drew.
-The main character (played by Callum Keith Rennie) is a tough, smart homicide detective in Vancouver who suffers from dissociative identity disorder, also known as multiple personality disorder.
+The main character (played by Callum Keith Rennie) is a tough, smart homicide detective in Vancouver who suffers from dissociative identity disorder, formerly known as multiple personality disorder.

 His wife Ella is played by Molly Parker.
 In the first moments of the series, Ben is bonded in blood to his determined, beautiful partner Amy Lynch.
 While they work to solve the murder cases that cross their desk daily, Ben copes with the fascinating complexities of his secret disorder, and the uncertainty of never knowing which alternate personality will surface, or when.
 Other regular characters of the series are Sergeant Pam ‘TC’ Garrett, John ‘Hall’ Holland a young, handsome and ambitious detective, and Terry Rhodes, Ben’s best friend and ex-partner.